sheldonucr/ucr-eecs168-lab/lab4/README.md

 _**Fig. 49.
 Final Layout after putting standard cell filler**_

-## Lab4-Week2 : RTL Practical Programming for your GCD design.
+## Lab4-Week2 : Synthesis of a GCD design.

-First download the relevant verilog files.
+First you need to download the relevant verilog files.
 It is recommended that you create a new directory dedicated to GCD.

 ```
 wget https://raw.githubusercontent.com/sheldonucr/ucr-eecs168-lab/master/lab4/gcd_ctrl.v